Soumayan-pal01/Soumayan-pal01/README.md

 About me:👇🤞

 - I am a second year undergraduate pursuing🎓 Computer Science and Communication Engineering from Kalinga Institute of Technology, Bhubaneswar.
-- 🌱 I am learning Machine Learning and Deep Learing currently along with C++ and Java
+- 🌱 I am learning Machine Learning and Deep Learning currently along with C++, Java and Python
 - 💎 Just one more thing...
 I love to Code ;-)
 -->